Interior, US Fish and Wildlife Service Forestry Technician (Fire) in Cambridge, Maryland

 Note:A full year of work is considered to be 35-40 hours of work per week.
 Part-time or unpaid experience will be credited on the basis of time actually spent in appropriate activities.
 Applicants wishing to receive credit for experience must indicate clearly their duties and responsibilities in each position and the number of hours spent per week in employment.
 For more information please visit, http://www.opm.gov/qualifications/SEC-II/s2-e2.asp

-Transcripts:*ALL APPLICANTS, who are qualifying based on education, including those who currently, or have previously, occupied a position in this job series, *MUSTsubmit a copy of their transcripts (official or unofficial) to verify that they meet these educational requirements.
+T*ranscripts: ANY APPLICANT who will be using education to qualify for this position, including those who currently, or have previously, occupied a position in this job series *MUST **submit a copy of their transcripts (official or unofficial) to verify that they meet these educational requirements as described above.
 If you have attended more than one university/college or have completed more than one degree, you must submit documentation from each university/college.
 If the position being filled requires specific classes or a specific number of credits, applicants MUST ensure that the transcripts submitted verify completion of those courses or credits.
 Failure to submit transcripts that verify qualifying education by the closing date of this announcement will result in disqualification from further consideration.

 Foreign Education:Education completed outside the United States must have been evaluated by a private U.S. organization that specialized in interpretation of foreign education credentials, commonly called a credential evaluation service or education that is recognized by the Secretary of Education from an accredited body, this documentation must be submitted at the time of application, failure to submit this documentation by Wednesday, October 26, 2016 will result in disqualification from further consideration.
 For more information please visit, http://www2.ed.gov/about/offices/list/ous/international/usnei/us/edlite-visitus-forrecog.html